shakex/card-rectification/README.md

 ### Install
 `$ pip install -r requirements.txt`

-> if you want to run the algorithm with GPU, make sure that your computer support Nivida GPU and then install cuda: https://developer.nvidia.com/cuda-downloads.
+> if you want to run the algorithm with GPU, make sure that your computer support Nivida GPU and then [install cuda](https://developer.nvidia.com/cuda-downloads).
 The algorithm will run with GPU if cuda is available, otherwise it will run with CPU, which takes more time complexity for image processing.

 ### Run
 1. Go to `Card-Rectification/`